-Charles Holland Director Since: 2004 74 Age: Board Committees and Leadership: None State of the Control of the Con Summary of Experience General Holland has served as a member of our board of directors since 2004.
+Charles Holland Director Since: 2004 Age: 74 Board Committees and Leadership: None Summary of Experience General Holland has served as a member of our board of directors since 2004.
 General Holland retired as Commander, Headquarters U.S. Special Operations Command ("USSOCOM") in November 2003 and currently serves as an independent consultant for various entities.
 Mr. Holland has been a consultant of the company since February 2004.
 Prior to his retirement, Mr. Holland was responsible for all special operations forces of the Army, Navy and Air Force, both active duty and reserve.
 Mr. Holland entered the United States Air Force in 1968.
 He has commanded a squadron, two Air Force wings, served as Deputy Commanding General of the Joint Special Operations Command, and was Commander of the Special Operations Command, Pacific.
-Prior to commanding USSOCOM, he commanded the Air Force Special Operations Command was the Vice Commander of U.S. Air Forces in Europe.
-Mr. Holland serves on the board of directors of a number of private companies in the defense industry, including Leonardo Electronics, Inc. (formerly SELEX Galileo, Inc.), MAG Aerospace and TENAX Aerospace, served on the Executive Advisory Board of Cubic Global Defense until September 2018, along with being on the Advisory Board of General Atomics Aeronautical Systems, Inc. Mr. Holland has a B.S. in aeronautical engineering from the U.S. Air Force Specific Qualificati ons, Attributes, Skills and Experience: Defense Industry and Senior Military Experience Mr. Holland brings to the board of directors his perspective and expertise as a warfighter and senior commander and as a senior consultant to the defense industry.
+Prior to commanding USSOCOM, he commanded the Air Force Special Operations Command and was the Vice Commander of U.S. Air Forces in Europe.
+Mr. Holland serves on the board of directors of a number of private companies in the defense inclustry, including Leonardo Electronics, Inc. (formerly SELEX Galileo, Inc.), MAG Aerospace and TENAX Aerospace, served on the Executive Advisory Board of Cubic Global Defense until September 2018, along with being on the Advisory Board of General Atomics Aeronautical Systems, Inc. Mr. Holland has a B.S. in aeronautical engineering from the U.S. Air Force Academy, an M.S. in business management from Troy State University (W. Germany) and an M.S. in astronautical engineering from the Air Force Institute of Technology.
+Specific Qualifications, At tributes, Skills and Experience: Defense Industry and Senior Military Experience Mr. Holland brings to the board of directors his perspective and expertise as a warfighter and senior commander and as a senior consultant to the defense industry.
 He offers critical insight into the needs and demands of our UAS customers.
-AeroVironment" Extensive Knowledge of the Company As a result of General Holland's years of experience as a director and his service as a consultant to the company, he has extensive knowledge of our products, business and personnel, which provides a valuable perspective to the board.
+AeroVironment TM Extensive Knowledge of the Company As a result of General Holland's years of experience as a director and his service as a consultant to the company, he has extensive knowledge of our products, business and personnel, which provides a valuable perspective to the board.
 Extensive Global or International Business Experience As a result of his military service and consulting experience, General Holland has extensive international business experience, including knowledge of international military customers, which is highly relevant to our expanding international UAS business.
 Science, Technology and Innovation Experience General Holland has extensive experience working with aerospace and other engineering and technology companies and currently serves on the board of directors of several companies in such industries, including Leonardo Electronics, Inc. (formerly SELEX Galileo), MAG Aerospace and TENAX Aerospace, served on the Executive Advisory Board of Cubic Global Defense until September 2018, along with being on the Advisory Board of General Atomics Aeronautical Systems.
 He also holds a bachelor's degree in aeronautical engineering and a master's degree in astronautical engineering.
 General Holland's significant experience working with technology companies is valuable to the board given the company's product lines and the industries in which the company operates.